 Below are key drivers of Verizon's value that present opportunities for upside or downside to the current Trefis price estimate for Verizon.

 Mobile Plans & Phones

-U.S. Cellular Subscribers: We estimate that this figure will increase from about 300 million by the end of 2011 to about 336 million by the end of our forecast period.
-However, there could be a downside of about 4% to our price estimate if this figure only reaches 315 million by the end of our forecast period.
-On the other hand, there could be an upside of a similar order if the figure hits the 355 million mark by the end of our forecast period.
+U.S. Mobile Phones in Use: We estimate that this figure will increase from about 304 million by the end of 2013 to about 340 million by the end of our forecast period.
+However, there could be a downside of about 3% to our price estimate if this figure only reaches to 315 million by the end of our forecast period.
+On the other hand, there could be an upside of a similar order if the figure hits the 365 million mark by the end of our forecast period.

-Wireless CapEx as % of Wireless Gross Profits: We expect this figure to increase from 21.5% in 2012 to about 25.5% by end of our forecast period as Verizon continues to expand its enhanced LTE (XLTE) network and also spends on network improvements to compete better.
-However there could be an upside of 11% to our price estimate if this figure eventually falls down to around current levels.
+Wireless CapEx as % of Wireless Gross Profits: We expect this figure to increase from 13.4% in 2013 to about 14% by end of our forecast period as Verizon continues to expand its enhanced LTE (XLTE) network and also spends on network improvements to compete better.
+However, there could be a downside of about 5% to our price estimate if this figure increases to around 15%.